 Anglers drool over a cooler full of Perch.
 Nowadays with electric fillet knives, I don’t mind putting the effort into cleaning them.
 They love the weeds and a patient angler can do very well with our chunky Perch.
 Most use a piece of nightcrawler on a hook under a slip bobber.
 Large Perch aren’t afraid of attacking larger artificial baits.
 Guests ask if the Perch have yellow grubs?
 In general, there are very few fish with grubs.
 The deeper the water the less likely they will have grubs.
 You can also look at the tail and gills to see if the fish has an over abundance of grubs.
 When thoroughly cooked, the fish is safe to eat.
 Help prevent the infection of fish you release by either releasing the fish in the water or wetting your hands before touching the fish.
 This leaves their protective mucous coating on the fish which prevents infection.
 Wet hands are important when handling all types of fish.
 Perch don’t have long lives and top out at about 15” on the Woman River.

 Other great fishing opportunities include tasty Whitefish and Burbot (poor man’s lobster).
 Both of these fish swim in deep water.
 Formidable catches on light tackle!
 Small spoons like Hopkins for Whitefish.
 Burbot can be caught like Walleye on a jig and minnow at dusk in deeper water.

 Shorelunch is considered to be the best part of a day’s fishing!
 There is nothing like cleaning and cooking your fresh catch on shore.
 Woman River Camp has great shorelunch sites well placed throughout the lake chain.
 Each shorelunch location has tables for cleaning and preparing your catch.
 There is a fire pit for those who enjoy cooking over an open fire.
 Each site also has an outdoor propane cooker for a quick cooking flame.
 There are bench seats to rest your feet.
 Some sites even have a picnic table.
 You need to supply dishes and all the fixings, bring a frying pan from camp and of course the fish.
 Remember your shorelunch fish are part of your daily limit.
 Bon Apettit!

-Woman River Camp continues to be a leader in fishery management and conservation.
+Woman River Camp & Outposts continues to be a leader in fishery management and conservation.
 Endorsed by the Ontario Ministry of Natural Resources and Forestry, our pledge to release all larger fish, ensures our trophy fish and breeding stock remain in the water.
-Woman River Camp guests happily comply with our mandatory live release policy.
+Woman River Camp & Outposts guests happily comply with our mandatory live release policy.
 All Walleye over 18″, Northern Pike over 27″, and Lake Trout over 25″ are to be properly released back into the lake.
-Woman River Camp’s conservation policy goes a step beyond the Ontario fishing regulations not allowing any large fish to be taken from the waters our guests fish.
+Woman River Camp & Outposts’ conservation policy goes a step beyond the Ontario fishing regulations not allowing any large fish to be taken from the waters our guests fish.
 We are very stringent on keeping this fishery in great shape.
 Even if the angler thinks the fish is not going to make it, it is to be released.